 This is the horror in this book.

-See, one of the biggest problems with the open ocean is its remoteness and its lawlessness (see also the forthcoming The Outlaw Ocean: Crime and Survival in the Last Untamed Frontier).
+See, one of the biggest problems with the open ocean is its remoteness and its lawlessness (see also my review of The Outlaw Ocean: Crime and Survival in the Last Untamed Frontier).
 Large parts of the oceans fall outside national jurisdictions and are effectively a marine wild west.
 Rogers effortlessly switches between the wonders of the denizens of the deep that we are only just beginning to discover, and the horrors of their destruction before we have even had the chance to properly take stock of what is out there.

 “[…] the denizens of the deep [are destroyed] before we have even had the chance to properly take stock of what is out there “